CEllefson/CEllefson.github.io/cybr-1100-security-awareness/Week-03/Assignment 4 - Playbook Deliverable.md

 Worms - malware that does not require user input to replicate, and can infect host networks and other end devices.
 Ex.
 Code Red was a worm in 2001 that was able to infect over 300,000 servers in just 19 hours.

-How do I know my system is infected?
+_How do I know my system is infected?_

-Increased CPU usage at idle
+ -Increased CPU usage at idle

-Computer freezing and crashing often
+ -Computer freezing and crashing often

-A decrease in web browser speed
+ -A decrease in web browser speed

-Many more
+ -Many more

 **Methods of Infiltration**
 Social Engineering - Plainly it is the manipulation of people to perform acts or divulge information, think phishing attacks as an example